Our best wishes to you at this time from Jersey and Morvan Hotels.

 Thank you for your patience and we look forward to being in contact.

 Historic image above shows a carriage at the Jersey harbour awaiting the arrival of guests

 The Best Western Royal hotel has long been one of St Helier’s principal hotels.
 Its town centre location and impressive physical structure have helped it to remain one of the most successful hotels in Jersey.

 The precise date of the founding of this hotel is not known but it was probably in 1842.
-The Royal is arguably the longest established hotel on the Island of Jersey.
+The Royal is one of the longest established hotels on the Island of Jersey.
 Its first owner was Mr. Elias Bree, who had previously kept a hotel in La rue de Derriere (King Street).

 During the course of its existence it has had various names:

 Older references to a Royal Hotel do exist.
 In a Guide described as a “Summer Stroll through the Island of Jersey” (2nd edition) 1811, there is mention of a Royal Hotel in Jersey, but no clue is given as to where it is situated.

 A brochure compiled by the proprietor of the hotel about the year 1894 commences: